Welcome to Daniel Waldenström’s website!

 “The National Wealth of Sweden, 1810–2014”, Scandinavian Economic History Review, 2016:1

-“Inheritance Taxation in Sweden, 1885–2004: The Role of Ideology, Family Firms and Tax Avoidance” (with Magnus Henrekson), forthcoming in the Economic History Review.
+“Inheritance Taxation in Sweden, 1885–2004: The Role of Ideology, Family Firms and Tax Avoidance” (with Magnus Henrekson), Economic History Review, forthcoming.

-“Lifetime versus Annual Tax Progressivity: Sweden, 1968-2009”, forthcoming in the Scandinavian Journal of Economics (with N Bengtsson, B Holmlund).
+“Lifetime versus Annual Tax Progressivity: Sweden, 1968-2009”, Scandinavian Journal of Economics, forthcoming (with Niklas Bengtsson, Bertil Holmlund).

 “Piketty’s r-g model: wealth inequality and tax policy”, CESIfo Forum, No. 1: 3‒10, (with Clemens Fuest, Andreas Peichl), 2015.